apreshill/kellykapowski/content/authors/kelly/_index.md

 ---

 Kelly Kapowski was the most popular girl in school and was head cheerleader and captain of the volleyball, swim, and softball teams.
 Though a good student and role model, Kelly did find herself punished with detention on a couple of occasions.
 She also was the love interest of lead student Zack Morris.
 They were an on/off couple in high school and then they remained friends afterwards and married later. ([read more](https://savedbythebell.fandom.com/wiki/Kelly_Kapowski))

+She is enjoying keeping her blogdown site running with an old version of the Hugo Academic theme.
+Thanks [Dusty Domains](https://dusty.domains/)!